AFLplusplus/LibAFL/fuzzers/baby/baby_fuzzer_intel_pt/README.md

 # Baby fuzzer

-This is a minimalistic example about how to create a libafl based fuzzer.
+This is a minimalistic example about how to create a libafl based fuzzer with Intel PT tracing.

 It runs on a single core until a crash occurs and then exits.

 The tested program is a simple Rust function without any instrumentation.
-For real fuzzing, you will want to add some sort to add coverage or other feedback.

 After building this example with `cargo build --release`, you need to give to the executable the necessary capabilities with `sudo setcap cap_ipc_lock,cap_sys_ptrace,cap_sys_admin,cap_syslog=ep ./target/release/baby_fuzzer_intel_pt`.